hackingmaterials/atomate/README.rst

 In order to use the VASP functionality, make sure you set up VASP_PSP_DIR variable (see pymatgen docs).
 Also, make sure you have MongoDB running in order to execute all the tests.

 To test the VASP functionality, run the unit tests in ``matmethods.vasp.tests``.
 These unit tests are designed to run without installing VASP.
-Some of them start with a VASP workflow but apply the ``make_fake_workflow`` method to replace calling the VASP executable with a "Faker" that verifies basic properties of the inputs and copies pre-stored output files to the current directory, thus simulating the execution of VASP.
+Some of them start with a VASP workflow but apply the ``use_fake_vasp`` method to replace calling the VASP executable with a "Faker" that verifies basic properties of the inputs and copies pre-stored output files to the current directory, thus simulating the execution of VASP.

 The unit tests in matmethods/vasp/tests/test_vasp_workflows.py can be modified to actually run VASP by setting VASP_CMD to a String representing your VASP command.